ItsBRedd/Decathlon-Racket-Sports-Analytics/README.md

 This project is an end-to-end Retail Analytics and Business Intelligence solution developed to analyze sales performance, inventory health, customer purchasing behavior, and product profitability across Decathlon's Racket Sports category.

-The project combines SQL, MySQL, Python, and Power BI to transform raw transactional data into actionable business insights for retail decision-making.
+The project combines MySQL, SQL, Python, and Power BI to transform raw transactional data into actionable business insights that support retail decision-making and inventory optimization.

 ---